markmclaren/uPortal-start-helm/README.md

 I recommend using [Visual Studio Code](https://code.visualstudio.com/) with the Kubernetes extension.

 Uses a very slightly modified version of [uPortal-start](https://github.com/markmclaren/uPortal-start/tree/kubernetes_proofofconcept).
 The modified version defaults to including support for accessing MariaDB and adds a new Docker image with some addition tools used to debug database and networking in Kubernetes.

+> This is my first Helm chart - so I'm sure there is room for improvement.